felipec/hg-fast-export/README.md

 based on Rocco Rutte's hg-fast-export, which is now maintained by Frej Drejhammar and lives on [hg-fast-export](https://github.com/frej/fast-export).

-To use it simple do:
+To use it simply do:

 ```
 git init git-repo